 - If CANONICAL and DEBATE conflict, CANONICAL wins.

-- REJECTED_DRAFT is for context only; do not cite as authoritative.
+- REJECTED_DRAFT is for context only; never cite it as authoritative.

 Step 4: Mark first-party vs third-party